josedv82/bdgramR/README.md

 ### 4) Acknowledgment

+I'd like to credit two known sources of inspiration for some of the availabel body diagrams in this package.

-I took some inspiration from [athleteSR](https://www.athletesr.com/) and [Thermohuman](https://thermohuman.com/) and tried to replicate the body diagrams they use on their software as they are very well designed.
+Two of the available *bodygrams* are inspired on [athleteSR](https://www.athletesr.com/) and [Thermohuman](https://thermohuman.com/) as  the body diagrams they use on their software are very well designed.
 In this case, I have named the *bodygrams* after the actual software.

 ### 5) Future Development